jpalmerr/Topology/Chapter1/readme.md

  **The empty set ∅ is vacuously open**

 ----------------
- A vacous truth is  conditional that is only true because the antecedent cannot be satisfied.
+ A vacuous truth is  conditional that is only true because the antecedent cannot be satisfied.

  **The closed interval [a, b] is not open in R**